-Dr. Martin is the Associate Department Chair for Graduate Studies and Research Infrastructure in the Department of Engineering Education at The Ohio State University, is a Fellow of ASEE, and was a 2009 National Science Foundation (NSF) CAREER awardee.
+Dr. Martin is the Assistant Vice President for Talent & Team development in OSU’s Office of Knowledge Enterprise, is a Fellow of ASEE, and was a 2009 National Science Foundation (NSF) CAREER awardee.
 She is editor-in-chief of the Journal of Women and Minorities in Science and Engineering, where her vision for the journal is to change the culture of academic publishing to one of constructive—not destructive—feedback and peer review.

 Prior to joining the faculty at OSU in 2019, Dr. Martin was an NSF program director in the Engineering Education and Centers Division (Directorate for Engineering), where she managed the engineering education portfolio of about 250 active awards.
 Her favorite part of this role was helping principal investigators navigate the proposal preparation and grant management processes.
 While at NSF, she worked on an interagency group headed by the White House Office of Science and Technology Policy to write the 5-Year STEM Education Strategic Plan for the federal government.
 Since returning to academia, she has worked to demystify NSF processes for the engineering education community, has mentored numerous faculty in preparation of NSF CAREER proposals, and has helped graduate students develop strong proposal writing skills.